ds26gte/tex2page/INSTALL.md

 ## Image generation

-(Skip this section if you’re ⋆not⋆ running Windows.)
+(Skip this section if you’re ⎈not⎈ running Windows.)

 The image generation subprocess in tex2page uses Ghostscript.
 The tex2page code stores the name of the